Biden won't assert executive privilege for Trump White House documents from January 6

 Washington — President Biden has rejected former President Trump's assertion of executive privilege for the first set of Trump White House documents requested by January 6 select committee.

-The White House said it would give the panel access to a trove of federal records connected to the Trump White House and the January 6 insurrection, the Biden administration announced Friday.
+The White House said it would give the panel access to federal records connected to the Trump White House and the January 6 insurrection, the Biden administration announced Friday.

-In a letter to the archivist of the United States, David Ferriero, White House counsel Dana Remus said Mr. Biden "has determined that an assertion of executive privilege is not in the best interests of the Untied States, and therefore is not justified as to any of the Documents."
+In a letter to the archivist of the United States, David Ferriero, White House counsel Dana Remus wrote that Mr. Biden "has determined that an assertion of executive privilege is not in the best interests of the United States, and therefore is not justified as to any of the Documents."

 The House January 6 select committee requested the documents from the National Archives in August, including all "documents and communications relating in any way to remarks made by Donald Trump or any other persons on January 6."